Shaieb524/pulumi-azure-microservices-solution/README.md

 ## Support

 For questions and issues:
-1. Check the documentation in each project folder
+1. Check the documentation in each project folder (README.md files)
-2. Review the example implementation in the Bounty project
+2. Review the clean template implementations in App1 and App2
 3. Consult Pulumi and Azure documentation for specific resource configuration

+## Template Comparison

+- **App1**: Clean template with minimal configuration
+- **App2**: Second clean template demonstrating reusability

+These templates provide flexible starting points for new microservices with consistent patterns and best practices.

 ## License